 Objective: To determine the economic costs and benefits to stakeholders of moving the Idaho state line to annex areas of Oregon, Washington, and California shown on the forthcoming 2021 version of the Greater Idaho map.
 We are trying to answer the question of each stakeholder “will this border relocation make my life better or worse financially?”
 There are three stakeholders considered by this initial study: 1) current citizens of the counties of Oregon that switch states, 2) residents of the remainder of Oregon, and 3) citizens of Idaho (current Idaho).
-Although there will be interest in initial costs and benefits, the scope of work for this study is to estimate the steady state impact vs. the counterfactual (eg. 10 years after the border relocation).
-An additional question is how would Oregon and Idaho state budgets (per capita) be affected by the relocation 10 years after the border relocation (vs. the counterfactual).
+Although there will be interest in initial costs and benefits, the scope of work for this study is to estimate the steady state impact of annexation vs. the status quo (eg. 10 years after the border relocation).
+An additional question is how would Oregon and Idaho state budgets (per capita) be affected by the relocation 10 years after the border relocation (vs. the status quo).

 Considerations: Achieving the objective above requires considering many factors.
 The scope of work of the final work must include estimates based on detailed research of several factors.
 For example:

 - Assume Idaho approves the Jordan Cove pipeline, and invests in other infrastructure at Coos Bay.
 Assume the projects are approved.
 Will Alberta export LNG from Coos Bay?
 Assume Coos Bay becomes a port for exporting Montanan and Wyoming coal to Asia.
 How does this improve the economy of the area, and tax receipts of the state?
 Request data from studies done by Pembina on the LNG.
 We will provide data from a study on increasing the height of a tunnel into Coos Bay to allow double-stacked train cars.